tannerellen/hyprhelpr/README.md

 Download the latest release, unzip and copy the app into any folder in your $PATH like /usr/local/bin/ Alternatively you can launch the app from any directory by specifying the path to it's location like ~/MyApps/hyprhelpr

-To use hyprhelpr you specify the module and any parameters.
-You can read about each module below but it looks like this
+To use hyprhelpr you specify the module and any arguments.
+You can read about each module below but it looks like this:
 ```
 hyprhelpr [MODULE] [ARGUMENT] [ARGUMENT]
 ```

-Here are some real world examples
+Here are some real world examples:
 ```
 hyprhelpr menu | fuzzel --dmenu
 ```